achilles945/websecurity/Findings/01_Vulnerabilities/A01:2021-Broken-Access-Control.md

   - **Audit and remove sensitive files** from publicly accessible directories.
 Ensure that sensitive data is not left in directories that are accessible without proper controls.

-### Vulnerability : Unauthorized Feedback Submission via User ID Manipulation
+### Vulnerability 3: Unauthorized Feedback Submission via User ID Manipulation

 - **Vulnerability**: Broken Access Control (Insecure Direct Object Reference - IDOR)
 - **Description**: The application allows users to manipulate the `userID` parameter in the request, enabling them to impersonate another user and submit feedback on their behalf.
 This issue arises from insufficient authorization checks, allowing unauthorized actions.
 - **Severity**: High
-- **CVEs**: None (Custom vulnerability, unlikely to have an existing CVE)
 - **Affected Components**:
   - Feedback submission functionality
   - User authentication and authorization mechanisms